Muriel Bowser: Crime

 During her first year as mayor, the district saw a 40% increase in homicides.
 Bowser sought to address the spike by proposing legislation allowing law enforcement officials to perform warrantless searches of violent ex-offenders.
 The bill was widely opposed by citizen's groups and the D.C.
 Council, and did not pass.

 In 2016, District homicides fell by 17%, to 135, and dropped again in 2017 to 116, or about the same level prior to a 2015 spike.
 There were 160 homicides in 2018, an increase of 40 percent from the previous year and the most since 2015.
-Murders continued to rise in 2019, and by September 19, the homicide rate in the District reached 125, a 17 percent increase from the previous year.
+Murders continued to rise in 2019, and by September 19, the homicide rate in the district reached 125, a 17 percent increase from the previous year.
 2021 marked the fourth straight year of increasing homicides, including a weekend in May in which 11 people were shot in the District.
 By July 2021, DC had recorded 100 homicides, the earliest point in the year it had reached this milestone since 2003, and 217 killings were recorded by the end of the year, the highest in nearly two decades.

 In 2021, carjackings in DC skyrocketed, reaching more than four times the level of the previous year.
-Following a tragic attack in which a Pakistani Uber driver named Mohammad Anwar was killed as the result of a brazen carjacking, Bowser released a tweet explaining that carjackings were a crime of opportunity, giving the impression that Anwar was responsible for his own death.
+Following an attack in which a Pakistani Uber Eats driver Mohammad Anwar was murdered as the result of a brazen carjacking, Bowser released a tweet explaining that carjackings were a crime of opportunity, giving the impression that Anwar was responsible for his own death.
 Bowser later deleted the tweet, claiming that it was scheduled to go out before the death, but did not apologize or immediately offer any condolences to Anwar's family or condemnation of his killers, who are black, sparking backlash and accusations of racial bias.

-In 2021, the District's forensic crime lab lost its accreditation following a probe that determined the lab concealed conflicting findings and pressured examiners to change results in a firearms case and other mistakes.
+In 2021, the district's forensic crime lab lost its accreditation following a probe that determined the lab concealed conflicting findings and pressured examiners to change results in a firearms case and other mistakes.
+The investigation led to a criminal investigation of the lab's errors and the resignation of its head, Jenifer Smith.
+Days after the news about the lab was first reported, Bowser honored Smith as part of the "Washington Women of Excellence Awards".

-The investigation led to a criminal investigation of the lab's errors and the resignation of its head, Dr. Jenifer Smith.
-Days after the news about the lab was first reported, Bowser honored Smith as part of the “Washington Women of Excellence Awards.”
+In 2023, the district experienced more homicides than in any other year since 1997.
+The uptick in homicides occurred while many other major cities saw a decrease in homicides in 2023.
+Bowser said that she believed the city's current approach to public safety allowed criminal offenders to avoid sufficient consequences.